League City Divorce Attorneys

 - League City Separation & Divorce Planning

 In many divorces, some of the most contested issues involve division of property and child custody.
-Our League City divorce attorneys follow a stair step process that helps minimize conflict by first identifying areas of agreement before beginning negotiations on disputed issues.
+Our League City divorce lawyers follow a stair step process that helps minimize conflict by first identifying areas of agreement before beginning negotiations on disputed issues.
 Negotiation and out-of-court collaborations between the parties can help lessen some of the more emotional aspects of divorce proceedings.
 However, some issues are so complex that they must be litigated in court.
 Our firm’s reputation is largely based on our trial experience and ability to aggressively represent our clients, while also taking into account their emotional well-being.
 Whether your case can be handled through negotiation or litigation, we will make the best interests of you and your children our number one priority.
-If you have questions or concerns about your own divorce proceedings or any of the following divorce-related issues, please contact us and we’ll help you set up a consultation with one of our dedicated attorneys.
+If you have questions or concerns about your own divorce proceedings or any of the following divorce-related issues, please contact us and we’ll help you set up a consultation with one of our dedicated lawyers.

 - Legal separation;